-Metaclopramide or Cisapride are medications which can help to increase motility in the esophagus.
+Metoclopramide or Cisapride are medications which can help to increase motility of the esophagus.

 Additional antibiotics and supportive care such as oxygen therapy will be necessary to treat cats with aspiration pneumonia.

 This depends on the underlying cause.
-For cats with aquired megaesophagus, if the condition can be treated, the outcome is positive.
-For cats with idiopathic or congenital megaesophagus, the prognosis is guarded.
+The outcome is positive in cats with aquired megaesophagus which is able to be treated.
+For cats with idiopathic or congenital megaesophagus, the prognosis is poor.